Where Pets are Family

 Pet Summer Safety:

-Keep your furry friends safe this summer.
+Keep your furry friends safe this summer!
 Hot temperatures are welcome after spending too many months in the frozen north.
 However, when temps or humidity are too high it can become unsafe for our pets.
 Like people, pets can be at risk for heat stroke.
 It’s best to take precautions in the summer heat by limiting their outside time to the less hot times like dawn and dusk.
 Limit excessive exercise.
 Avoid cement and pavement during the hottest parts of the day as it can become very hot and burn their pads.
-Don’t take your pet in the car if they can’t go with you to where you’re going, the summer heat can raise the temps in your car and become a danger in very little time.
+Don’t take your pet in the car if they can’t go in with you to where you’re going, the summer heat can raise the temps in your car and become a danger in very little time.

 With the summer heat always offer fresh cold water and replenish it as needed.
 Always take a water dish with you when you are out and about with your pet.
 You can offer pet-safe ice cream or frozen treats.